gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 By default, once a function has been declared it is available to any other parts of your program.
 In a litvis document that means any non-isolated code block within the document including any upstream branches connected with `follows`.
 Sometimes a function may only have relevance within a small section of your code, so it is helpful to be able to limit its scope.
-This is done by delcaring a function with `let..in` within the body of another function.
+This is done by declaring a function with `let..in` within the body of another function.
 Any function declared in this way is only usable within the expression following the `in`.

 ```elm {l raw siding}